anetczuk/ros-diagram-tools/README.md

 The web page output is stored [here](examples/turtlesim/rosbag/out/full_graph.html).

 Example of node and message view preview can be found here: [turtlesim](examples/turtlesim)

+## <a name="comparison_ros"></a> Comparison with ROS tools

+- `codedistribution` does not have equivalent,
+- `packagexmltree` presents similar results to `rqt_dep`, but limited only to workspace packages and it's build dependencies. `rqt_dep` presents packages full tree of runtime dependencies,
+- `classifynodes` does not have equivalent,
+- `buildtime` does not have equivalent,
+- `rosverify` does not have equivalent,
+- `rosnodegraph` presents similar results to `rqt_graph`.
+Focuses more on connections between nodes and messages,
+- `rostopictree` presents similar results to `rqt_graph`.
+Presents connection graph of nodes,
+- `rosbagflow` presents similar results to `rqt_bag`.
+Emphasises communication between nodes and time relation between messages.
+Using `rqt_bag` it is hardly possible to read senders and receivers of messages.

+Moreover with *diagram tools* it is possible to generate and store diagram images in automated way serving for example for documentation purposes.

+From the other hand, diagram tools are not capable of presenting state changes of running system like in `rqt_bag`.
+The tools just makes snapshot of the system in certain moment.

 ## Dumping information